Marco-Congedo/STUDIES/AJD-Algos-Benchmark/README.md

 [FourierAnalysis.jl](https://github.com/Marco-Congedo/FourierAnalysis.jl) package), yielding copsectra at 0.5Hz resolution.

 The 47 cospectra in the frequency band-pass region 1-24 Hz are submitted to the AJD algorithms.
-This is a real-case-scenarion usage of AJD algorithms as the diagonalizations of such matrices yields a blind source separation method specifically tailored for EEG data (Congedo et al., 2008).
+This is a real-case-scenario usage of AJD algorithms as the diagonalizations of such matrices yields a blind source separation method specifically tailored for EEG data (Congedo et al., 2008).